-Check out the events and come celebrate your freedom to read!
+Check out our events and celebrate your freedom to read!

 Join the DePaul University Library and the DePaul University Center for Writing-based Learning at these events to celebrate your freedom to read.

-Friday September 29, 1:00 - 2:30 PM: City Lit Theater presents: Books on the Chopping Block, 115 John T. Richardson Library.
-Watch a performance of readings from the 10 most challenged books of 2016 by the actors of City Lit Theater.
-Raffle, Refreshments and Q&A to follow.
+Friday September 28, 1:00 - 2:30 PM: City Lit Theater presents: Books on the Chopping Block, 115 John T. Richardson Library.
+Watch a performance of readings from the 10 most challenged books of 2017 by the actors of City Lit Theater.
+Come early and make a button featuring a favorite banned book!
+Refreshments, Raffle (win a banned book!) and Q&A to follow.